We find ourselves wondering how Mozart's and Schubert's entries in Vienna's death registers ever could survive into the 21st century.

 The entry concerning Schubert's death in the records of St. Joseph's: "[Ort, wohin, und Tag, an welchem die Begräbniß geschehen.] den 21tn November in Matzleinsdorfer.
 [Anmerkungen] Erhielt blos die letzte Oehlung."
 (St. Josef, Tom 7, fol.
 312)

 Schubert was not buried on 21 November 1828.
 The exequies at Margareten, the transport to Währing and the second consecration at St. Gertrud's Church had taken too long.
 Schubert's body was put into the morgue at the Währing cemetery and buried the following day, on Saturday November 22nd.

 It is very unlikely that Robert Franz Müller had access to the original death records.
-Until 1922 – when the protocols were transferred to the City Archives and the thefts were noticed – these documents were held by the Totenbeschreibamt of the Vienna City Council and were not publicly accessible.
-Therefore these thefts seem to have been an inside job, perpetrated by one of the city's employees.
+Until 1922 – when the protocols were transferred to the City Archive and the thefts were noticed – these documents were held by the Totenbeschreibamt of the Vienna Magistrate and were not accessible to the public.
+Therefore these thefts seem to have been an inside job, perpetrated by one of the City's employees.
 Although we have to accept the loss of the entries of Beethoven and Schubert, there is still occasion to wonder, because the original entries concerning the deaths of Mozart and Haydn are still extant.
 And since the original protocols are not handed out to readers anymore (following a suggestion that I filed a few years ago), these two documents seem to be safe.

-The entry in the Vienna Totenbeschauprotokoll concerning Mozart's death (A-Wsa, TBP Bd.
+The entry in the Vienna Totenbeschauprotokoll concerning Mozart's death (A-Wsa, Totenbeschreibamt, Bd.
 96, M, fol.
 53v)

-The entry in the Vienna Totenbeschauprotokoll concerning Haydn's death (A-Wsa, TBP Bd.
+The entry in the Vienna Totenbeschauprotokoll concerning Haydn's death (A-Wsa, Totenbeschreibamt, Bd.
 126, H, fol.
 42v)